KayKaks/Pearl_LUIT/README.md

 ### Hi there 👋

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->

-Find out more about me & feel free to connect with me here:
+Hi, my name is Pearl, and I'm a student of Level Up in Tech Find out more about me & feel free to connect with me here:

 <!-- Replace the fields below with the information requested.
 Remember to remove the encapsulating <> characters.
 For spaces in names, use %20 (e.g. Broadus%20Palmer) -->